Community Health Worker Training Program for High School Students & Young Adults

 During the summer training, students work in groups to brainstorm and develop a community

-Students spend full days shadowing in a variety of settings including: a community clinic, a community garden, a mental health counseling center, community conservation corps locations, a food bank and a homeless shelter.
+Students will complete virtual shadowing in a variety of settings including: a community clinic, a community garden, a mental health counseling center and others.
+Students gain exposure to community social determinants affecting health.

 Family & Community Monitoring